 - Cope with Trauma

 Psycho-traumatic events can lead to substance abuse, personality disorders, depression, anxiety, or eating disorders if left untreated.
 Transform past psycho-traumatic events with visualization.
-To reap the benefits of this therapy, you have to visualize the environment before trauma and then your positive ending.
+To reap the benefits of this therapy, you have to visualize the environment before the trauma and then your positive ending.

 - Facilitate Friendships

-Next time you have a fight with your friend, don’t write them off for good.
+Next time you have a fight with your friends, don’t write them off for good.
 Use visualization to improve your social interactions.
 For interpersonal conflicts in the past, try restoring the mental situation of the conflict.
 For future events, imagine a positive future social interaction.
 In both cases, make sure you experience empathy when you envision the scenes.
 Through repetition, you’ll begin to see your friendship in a different light and have stronger social interactions in the future.

-When life puts you on an emotional or stressful rollercoaster, take 15-20 minutes for yourself, and imagine a more positive scenario.
+When life puts you on an emotional or stressful rollercoaster, take 15-20 minutes for yourself and imagine a more positive scenario.
 Does that mean if you imagine yourself as a famous celebrity, you’ll wake up with a record deal?
 Sadly, no. However, with proper training and repetition, research suggests that self-guided visualization can increase your life’s purpose, fulfillment, and satisfaction.
 With a little imagination and relaxation, you will be able to have stronger relationships, confront psycho-traumatic events, regulate your emotions, and accomplish your goals.